2022 Philadelphia Phillies season: September

 The Phillies entered September with a record of 73–58 and looking to secure their first playoff appearance in 11 seasons.
-On September 6, Jean Segura hit a walkoff single agains the Miami Marlins to give the Phillies a 3–2 win.
+On September 6, Jean Segura hit a walkoff single against the Miami Marlins to give the Phillies a 3–2 win.

-Being 18 games above .500 at one point, Phillies seemed destined to cruise to clinch a playoffs birth in September.
+Being 18 games above .500 at one point, Phillies seemed destined to cruise to clinch a playoff berth in September.
 However, down the stretch they struggled significantly.
 In a September series against the Atlanta Braves they were swept.
-Having lost five straight games, the Phillies, lead by the efforts of centerfielder Matt Vierling, completed a come from behind win against the Toronto Blue Jays, on September 21, to remain in the playoff hunt.
+Having lost five straight games, the Phillies, led by the efforts of centerfielder Matt Vierling, completed a come from behind win against the Toronto Blue Jays, on September 21, to remain in the playoff hunt.
 However, in the second to last week of the season, they were swept by the Chicago Cubs and remained just 0.5 games above the Milwaukee Brewers for the third wildcard spot.